 What is wrong then with the character of Mary in Reign?
 Literally everything.
 As explained below, Mary was raised at the French court.
 She was never sent to live in a convent in France, nor did she meet Francis II, for the first time in 1557.
 They practically grew up together, this is far from the show starting with a fully-developed 18-years-old woman.
 During the second season, the added storylines of Mary’s rape by a Protestant gang and her fictionalized romance with the Prince of Condé officially place Reign not only in the land of fiction, but very bad fiction.

 Oh and physically, Mary was red head.
-Was it really such a big effort to have the actress dye her hair red for the role or simply hire a redhead actress and quit the discriminatory hiring practices?
+Was it really such a big effort to have the actress dye her hair appropriately for the role or simply hire a redhead actress and quit the discriminatory hiring practices?

 ♦With regards to Francis, he is portrayed as a healthy, vivid, womanizing man who has endless sexual affairs with various ladies at the court and ends up having a child with one of them.
 In reality, Prince Francis was a sickly fragile young teen who died after less than two years on the throne at age 166.
 It was also believed that his sickness might have impacted his ability to conceive.